-- Applicants require a first or second-class honours degree from a UK university, or equivalent in accounting, finance, banking or a related discipline or work experience in an appropriate accounting and or finance environment with successful completion of CIMA, ACCA, ICAEW or CPA professional examinations up to the final stage. - Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set) unless the entry qualification was taught and assessed in English and the applicant completed the qualification within three years of entry onto the programme. - Applicants may be required to attend (and pass) an academic interview.
+- Applicants require a first or second-class honours degree from a UK university, or equivalent in accounting, finance, banking, economics or any business-related subject with quantitative skills or second-class honours degree in any quantitative subject such as engineering, mathematics, statistics, sciences, or work experience in an appropriate accounting and or finance environment with successful completion of CIMA, ACCA, ICAEW, CPA or CFA professional examinations up to the final stage and if without any university degree should be willing to sign up to our academic support service for additional help with their education. - Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set) unless the entry qualification was taught and assessed in English and the applicant completed the qualification within three years of entry onto the programme. - Applicants may be required to attend (and pass) an academic interview.